numpattern/numpattern.github.io/_posts/2020-05-02-Declustering.md

 ### Loading the data

-Couples of libraries at fist, like pyodbc to establish database connection with SQL, Access and so forth (we already saw this type of connection in a previous post "Getting Disclose GeoInfo").
+As we have the wrappers correctly defined, we will need couples of libraries, like pyodbc to establish database connection with SQL, Access and so forth (we already saw this type of connection in a previous post [here](https://haroldvelasquez.github.io/2020-04-16-Getting-Disclosed-GeoInfo/).
 We also import pandas to handle DataFrames.

-In this opportunity. we are calling 2 queries from different tables **GSITEASSAY** (containing assay values and characteristics) and **GSITEHEADER** (with location coordinates, datum and zone).
+What is different now is that we are calling 2 queries from different tables **GSITEASSAY** (containing assay values and characteristics) and **GSITEHEADER** (with location coordinates, datum and zone), this is necessary because we need the have the spatial location of our data.

 ```python
 import pyodbc